BLCM/BLCMods/Borderlands 2 mods/LollosaurusRex/Ammo Mod/readme.md

-### Ammo Mod 1.0 by Lollo
+### Ammo Mod 1.1 by Lollo for BL2 and TPS

+With help from many people on the Shadowevil discord

+and the authors of the Unofficial Community Patch

-This is a simple mod that allows you change the amount of ammo you get from each ammo pickup.
+This modifies the amount of ammo you get from world pickups.

-Each ammo type has several options for the amount you want to receive: x1 (default), x1.5, x2, and Ludicrous.
+Each ammo type has several options for the amount you want.
+Most have x1 (default), x1.5, x2, and Ludicrous

-Thanks to a bunch of the modders around here for being around to help me make my first mod.

-Bit of a warning, if you use any of the Combat Rifle options it will either overwrite the UCP change to rifle ammo or it will be overwritten by the UCP.
+Fully compatible with both BL2 and TPS
+------- You will receive an error message about immporting a mod from BL2 or TPS.
+Ignore this. -------

-Feel free to change this code however you like but please, DO NOT REHOST IT
+Mod made by me.
+Feel free to cannabalize it, but please DO NOT REHOST IT!

+Thanks :)